davidorban/jolting/docs/_posts/2020-09-29-jolting-technologies.md

 Example 3: The cost of DNA sequencing is [decreasing at a super exponential rate](https://www.genome.gov/about-genomics/fact-sheets/Sequencing-Human-Genome-cost).
 (Except for recent market gauging close to patent expiration).
 Full human genome at $3B in 2000, about $1K now.

 Example 4: Quantum computers are improving at a jolting rate: [their chips follow a variant of Moore's Law](https://www.dwavesys.com/tutorials/background-reading-series/introduction-d-wave-quantum-hardware), and their output is an exponential function of the increase of their components, the qubits.

+Example 5: AIs designing AIs, neural networks improving neural networks are a jolting technology that is going to disrupt how we think about cognitive tasks.
+See [Generative Adversarial Networks](https://en.wikipedia.org/wiki/Generative_adversarial_network).

+How will jolting technologies impact established industries?
+They will be more surprising, more unbelievable, more disruptive, harder to prepare for and to cope with than the changes we’ve seen with exponential technologies.
+Here are a few forecasts on my side.
+Let’s look back at them in a few years.

+Forecast 1: 5G mobile networks together with LEO satellite swarms will have a jolting effect on communications availability on a worldwide basis.

+Forecast 2: Self driving electric cars will have a jolting effect on the transportation industry.
+Most car companies of today will not survive, with the exception of Tesla and one or two others

+An increasing rate of jolt is the jounce.
+I fully expect jouncing technologies in a postsingularitarian world.

+To be informed about jolting technologies follow and like the Jolting page on Facebook, @joltingtech on Twitter, and sign up for updates at [http://jolting.co](http://jolting.co).